Google Discloses An Unpatched Windows Bug (Again)

 Microsoft deserved it (Score:5, Informative)

-Re: Microsoft deserved it (Score:2)
+Re: Microsoft deserved it (Score:5, Insightful)

 Which is why a 90 day disclosure to public announcement deadline is a reasonable measure.
 If a bug can be discovered by a nice engineer, it can also be discovered and exploited by a malicious one.